YesSteveModel/YSM-Wiki-Issues/docs/en/notes/wiki/Installation and Usage.md

 ## Notes on NeoForge / Forge Versions

 When a player enters the server for the first time, they need to wait for about ten seconds (the time required for model synchronization, which varies depending on the number of models on the server).
-Then they can use the shortcut key `Alt` + `Y` to open the following GUI interface:
+Then they can use the shortcut key `Alt` + `Y` to open the following menu:

 ![1.png](https://s2.loli.net/2023/06/25/Ya7DMmKToSneN6L.png)

 **① Model Switching Button**: Click to switch to the corresponding model.
 If the button background is gray, it means the model is not authorized.
-The number in the upper left corner represents the number of materials that can be switched for this model.
+The number in the upper left corner represents the number of textures that can be switched for this model.

 **② Model Category Switching Button**: You can switch between all models, authorized models, and favorite models.

-**③ Details Interface Button**: Click to enter the model details interface and view all available materials and animations of the model.
+**③ Details Button**: Click to enter the Model Details menu and view all available textures and animations of the model.
 In the middle preview window, you can use the left mouse button to drag and rotate the model, the right mouse button to drag and move the model, and the mouse scroll wheel to zoom in and out of the model.
-Click the material selection box on the right to select different materials.
-Click the animation list on the left to preview and play different animations.
+Click the material selection box on the right to select different textures.
+Click the animation list on the left to preview different animations.

 ![3.png](https://s2.loli.net/2023/02/11/UxtCNy9wEg1XjSI.png)

-Version 2.2.1 also added an author details interface.
-Click the "Open Details Interface" button in the upper left corner of the model interface to open the following interface:
+Version 2.2.1 also added an Author Details menu.
+Click the "Open Details" button in the upper left corner of the Select Model menu to open the following menu:

 ![2024-06-23_21.24.png](https://s2.loli.net/2024/06/23/5ePDTnrBchwyzq8.png)